alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 Splitting this into two stages makes it more manageable and will allow improvements to be in stages.

 The stages themselves can be split into app-by-app upgrades - once an app is upgraded the pages it renders will see performance improvements without relying on any other app also being upgraded.
-This is a similar approach to the work that was done to use the public layout component, so we know it can work - even if it takes time.
+This is a similar approach to the work that was done to use the public layout component - for example, [in collections][gem_layout_in_collections] and [in whitehall][gem_layout_in_whitehall] - so we know this strategy can work even if it takes time.

 This shouldn't be done on a component by component basis - changing only one component on a page will likely cause an increase in page size as the individual component assets can't take advantage of compression.